Servings : Serves 4-6

 Cut the slices into average sized pieces.
-Marinate the steak pieces in the above ingredients for a few hours.
-Then take each piece of fillet and using a meat mallet, pound it until it is very thin.
+Marinate the steak pieces in a paste made from the ginger/garlic pastes, salt, pepper and lemon juice.
+Then take each piece of fillet and using a meat mallet, pound it until it is very very thin.

 Whip 1-2 eggs with a touch of salt and 1 tsp. milk, set aside.

-Mix half cup of plain flour, seasoned with salt and pepper powder, set aside.
+Mix 1/2 cup of plain flour, seasoned with salt and pepper powder, set aside.

 Heat about 2-3 inches of oil in a pan.